FraPochetti/visual-llms/README.md

 - **Click any image** in chat to view full size in new tab
 - Hover shows cursor change and slight opacity effect
 - Images from gallery appear inline in chat when sent
+- **Select any image for editing**: Click "Edit This" button on any image in chat
+  - Switches to Edit mode automatically
+  - Selected image gets blue ring highlight
+  - Button shows "✓ Selected" when that image is active
+  - Perfect for comparing models then editing your favorite
 - **Undo edits**: Click "← Previous" button on edited images to revert
   - Goes back to the version before the edit
   - Useful if you don't like the result